 Trail View State Park — Huntington

-This Long Island path connects Cold Spring Harbor State Park to Bethpage State Park, where you can ride the Greenbelt Trail.
+This North Shore path connects Cold Spring Harbor State Park to Bethpage State Park, where you can ride the Greenbelt Trail.
 Map out your route before heading out as trails split off and lead to different locations.
 The Trail View path is FREE, and is accessible from many roads, including Jericho Turnpike in Woodbury.

 The East End